halilkarp/discord-modular-bot/README.md

  discord-modular-bot

 A modular Discord bot built with Node.js and designed for scalability.
-The project emphasizes clean architecture, clear separation of concerns, and runtime-loadable modules.
+The project emphasizes clean architecture, strict separation of concerns, and runtime-loadable modules.
+Every feature is isolated inside its own module.
+No core edits required.

 # Features